 Who Determines Right from Wrong?

 Many evolutionists answer that no higher authority exists, believing the world evolved through mindless chance.
 Therefore, the evolutionary worldview supports relativism, the idea that there is no absolute truth.
 Instead, the individual or society determines right and wrong.
-Tolerance is often seen as the ideal to pursue—at least tolerance toward issues secular society wants to tolerate, like homosexuality, different religions . . . and abortion.
+Tolerance is often seen as the ideal to pursue—at least tolerance toward issues secular society wants to tolerate, like homosexuality, different religions, and, of course, and abortion.

 Abortion is considered a personal choice because the baby is infringing on the mother’s body, weakening her and bringing pain.
 Often, she feels caught in a trap.
 Perhaps the mother doesn’t have the means to care for the child.
 Perhaps the pregnancy is threatening her life, or perhaps the baby was conceived through rape.

-However, abortions for reasons of rape, incest, deformity of the child, or life threat to the mother only compose three to five percent of abortions.
-The large majority of abortions are performed for convenience, according to the testimony of former Surgeon General, Dr. C. Everett Koop.3 In a world of relativism with evolving moral standards, supporting abortion is called being “pro-choice.”
+However, abortions for reasons of rape, incest, deformity of the child, or life threat to the mother only compose 3–5% of abortions.
+In a world of relativism with evolving moral standards, supporting abortion is called being “pro-choice.”
 People become their own gods, choosing their own standards of right and wrong.